Psychiatric Technician (Aide)

 Psychiatric Technician Specializations & Degree Types

 Education requirements for psychiatric technicians and aides vary based on employer and state regulations.
 At a minimum, aides must complete high school or have a GED.
-Technicians, on the other hand, have typically completed a certificate program or an associate’s degree.
+Technicians, conversely, have typically completed a certificate program or an associate’s degree.
 These programs are available at community colleges, dedicated medical arts schools, and even some state hospitals.

 Admissions Requirements for Psychiatric Technician & Aide Programs

-Admission requirements for psychiatric technician programs generally are not very competitive.
-Most programs only require students to complete high school or obtain a GED.
-Some programs may even waive those requirements.
-Background checks are standard at many programs and applicants with criminal histories may be denied admission.
+Admission requirements for psychiatric technician programs are generally not very competitive.
+Most programs only require students to complete high school or obtain a GED, and some programs may even waive those requirements.
+Background checks are standard at many programs, and applicants with criminal histories may be denied admission.
 At some schools, there is also mandatory drug testing before beginning the program.

 More competitive programs may require students to complete prerequisite coursework or already have work experience.
 Courses that may be required prior to admission include psychology, biology, math, and English composition.